 In 2008 EWG’s research revealed that chemical exposure in pets is up to 20x’s higher than in humans.
 Some of the chemicals found were Teflon, chemicals from plastics, tap water is loaded with chemicals and possible pharmaceuticals, VOC’s and heavy metals such as mercury.
 Mercury itself can contribute to cancer.
 This toxic cocktail can lead to lipomas, cancer, thyroid issues, reproductive issues, and more.

 In 2009 HealthyStuff(dot)org did some research that revealed traces of lead in many pet items.
 In the 400 pet products tested, a fourth of them had detectable levels of lead.
 The most shocking results were that 7% of the pet products had lead levels over 300 ppm.

-Cheap dog bowls vs. this quality dog bowls made in the USA
+Cheap dog bowls vs. these lead free dog bowls made in the USA

 Look at the difference!
 Both bowls are 1 year old.